SuperOfficeDocs/superoffice-docs/docs/apps/best-practices.md

 Valid credentials are:

-* An access token
+* An [access token][22]
-* A ticket
+* A [ticket][23]

-In order to obtain either one of these credentials requires authentication.
+To obtain either one of these credentials requires authentication.
 SuperOffice supports two types of authentication: front-channel and back-channel.
 Both exist outside any tenant API space and availability is independent of the tenant.

 **Front-channel** authentication is a user-interactive experience facilitated by OAuth 2.0 or **OpenID Connect** (OIDC), and is documented in our [interactive authentication][8] section.
 In short, the result of an OIDC flow includes an access token, an ID token, and a refresh token.
 An access token is good for 20 minutes, and a new one is easily obtained using the refresh token.
 As a **best practice**, several frameworks including ASP.NET, continue to use access tokens until an HTTP 403 error occurs, at which time it uses the refresh token to obtain a new access token and then tries the request again.
 We have [one example][18] (ASP.NET Core 3.1) that demonstrates another routine using [middleware][19] that checks the expiration of the token before each request and updates it if necessary.
-We do not claim this to be _the way_ to do it but share this as one option among several possible solutions.
+We do not claim this to be *the way* to do it but share this as one option among several possible solutions.

 **Back-channel** authentication is a non-interactive, server-to-server, experience facilitated by the [System User flow][9].
 This flow returns a JWT token that contains several claims **including a ticket**.
-The ticket claim is _the_ credential, **not** the JWT itself, and is valid for up to 6 hours.
+The ticket claim is *the* credential, **not** the JWT itself, and is valid for up to 6 hours.
 Our recommended **best practice** for back-channel communications is to actively manage the system user ticket credential.
 Because the ticket is good for 6 hours, we recommend the application cache it and keep track of the timeout period from when it was issued.
 Then, only obtain a new one when the ticket has expired or is about to expire.
 Do not invoke the system user flow before each and every call to a tenant's API.

-You must for security reasons [Validate every security tokens][5] sent from SuperOffice CRM Online.
+You must for security reasons [Validate every security token][5] sent from SuperOffice CRM Online.

 ## Tenant availability

 Online tenants can be in one of several [states][1] at any given time and therefore, it is recommended you always check the state of the tenant before sending any requests to the API.
 There are two options to check a tenant's current state or be notified of a tenant's state change.

-1. Tenant status API
+* Tenant status API
-2. Tenant status webhook
+* Tenant status webhook

 ### Tenant status API

 This is a proactive means to determine the current state of a tenant.
-Your application precedes each API request with a call to the state endpoint to ensure the tenant is in a `Running` state.
+Your application precedes each API request with a call to the state endpoint to ensure the tenant is in a **Running** state.
 This signals the tenant is available for handling API requests.
 The following example demonstrates how the request by an application should work.

 **Tenant status API request example:**